-Any new development within the Parish with a significant traffic impact must mitigate that impact via developer contributions to measures agreed with residents and the highway authority.
+Any new development within the Parish with a significant traffic impact will only be supported if that impact can be mitigated via developer contributions to measures agreed with residents and the highway authority.
 Traffic impact includes effects of adverse road safety, congestion and pollution on both the main roads and rural lanes.